godatadriven/code-breakfast-azure-ml/hackathon/step-by-step/README.md

 # Azure Step-by-Step hackathon

-In this hackathon, to get you started and familiar with AzureML
+In this hackathon, we aim to get you familiar with the different parts of Azure ML.

-The goal of this part of the hackaton is to touch various components of the AzureML.
-Use Python in notebooks to interact with these components.
-We connect, train, register and deploy a model in a step by step basis.
+The goal of this hackathon is to touch various components of the Azure ML, using Python in notebooks to explore these components.
+The overall idea is to connect, train, register and deploy a model in a step-by-step basis.
 There are various challenges which you can add or implement.
-You do _not_ need to be a data-science to model the solution and follow these steps.
+Note that you do _not_ need to be a data scientist to model the solution and follow these steps.

 ## Getting started